 He has lectured on foreign affairs and culture at Columbia University, New York University, The Jaipur Literary Festival, The American Library in Paris, University of Hong Kong, Uppsala University, The Swedish Institute of International Affairs, the Nordic Council and the Swedish parliament.

-As a U.S. Correspondent for international media, he interviewed and profiled three presidents, and met with major names in politics and culture, including Barack Obama, Joe Biden, and Alexandria Ocasio-Cortez.
-He has interviewed Silicon Valley moguls like Reed Hastings and Daniel Ek, authors and scientists including Daniel Kahneman, Don Delillo, Lydia Davis, George Saunders, Zadie Smith and Fran Lebowitz, and artists and directors, including Martin Scorsese and Michael Haneke.
+As a U.S. Correspondent for international media, he interviewed and profiled three presidents, and met with major names in politics and culture, including Barack Obama, Joe Biden, Alexandria Ocasio-Cortez, Bryan Stevenson, Don Delillo, Lydia Davis, George Saunders, Zadie Smith, Fran Lebowitz, Marilynne Robinson, Martin Scorsese and Michael Haneke.

-He started writing as a teenager, creating a fanzine about the British indie pop scene, and played football with Liam Gallagher at a music festival in 1994.
+He started writing as a teenager, creating a fanzine about the British indie music scene, and played football with Liam Gallagher at a music festival in 1994.

-His books have been called “marvelous” (Joseph O’Neil, NYRB) and “stunning” (Martin Hägglund, Yale University) and his work has been praised by climate scientist Michael Mann, economist Gabriel Zucman, historians Rick Perlstein and Anne Nelson, and TV host Samantha Bee, among many others.
+His books on American politics and history have been praised as "urgent and darkly marvelous" (Joseph O’Neil, NYRB) and “a stunning achievement” (Martin Hägglund, Yale University) and his work has been referenced by climate scientist Michael Mann, economist Gabriel Zucman, historians Rick Perlstein and Anne Nelson, and TV host Samantha Bee, among many others.

-Praise for “Rules of Attraction: Why Soft Power Matters in Hard Times”
+Praise for the Swedish edition of “Rules of Attraction: Why Soft Power Matters in Hard Times”

-“A striking example of how soft power can play a role in security policy … His message is particularly relevant in our time, when greater focus must necessarily be placed on security policy – and also on the importance of culture in that context.”
+“A striking example of how soft power affects security policy … His message is particularly relevant in our time, when greater focus must be placed on national security, and also on the importance of culture in that context.” – Svenska Dagbladet

 Martin Gelin and Peter Pomerantsev at the Swedish Embassy in London, 2025.